danabrenn/greenplum-4-3-4-0_no_install/README.md

 Unzip 'VM-Bits-4-3-4-0.7z' to the cloned directory 'greenplum-4-3-4-0_no_install'

-Enter the following commands in a terminal window:
+Execute the following command in a terminal window:

 1. $ vagrant up